 Create a table

-In the Visualizations pane, locate the Values well and drag-and-drop the values until the order of your chart columns matches the first image on this page.
-Your Values well should look like this.
+In the Visualizations pane, locate the Values well and drag the values until the order of your chart columns matches the first image on this page.
+Your Values well will look like this:

 Format the table

-There are many ways to format a table and we'll only cover a few of them here.
-A great way to learn about the other formatting options is to open the Formatting pane (paint roller icon ) and explore.
+There are many ways to format a table.
+Only a few are covered here.
+A great way to learn about the other formatting options is to open the Format pane (paint roller icon ) and explore.

 Try formatting the table grid.
-Here we've added a blue vertical grid, added space to the rows, increased the outline and text size a bit.
+Here you'll add a blue vertical grid, add space to the rows, and increase the outline and text size.

-For the column headers we changed the background color, added an outline, and increased the font size.
+For the column headers, change the background color, add an outline, and increase the font size.

-One type of formatting is referred to as conditional formatting and is applied to fields in the Values well of the Visualizations pane in Power BI service or Desktop.
+Conditional formatting is one type of formatting.
+Power BI applies conditional formatting to fields in the Values well of the Visualizations pane.

 With conditional formatting for tables, you can specify customized cell background colors and font colors based on cell values, including using gradient colors.

-Select Background color scales.
-In the dialog that appears, you can configure the color, as well as the Minimum and Maximum values.
-If you select the Diverging box, you can configure an optional Center value as well.
+In the dialog that appears, you can configure the color, the Minimum value, and the Maximum value.
+If you select the Diverging option, you can configure an optional Center value as well.

 Let's apply some custom formatting to our Average Unit Price values.
-Select Diverging, add some colors, and choose OK.
+Select Diverging, add some colors, and select OK.